Respect Human Dignity

 To ensure sustainable growth, we are committed to creating a safe and rewarding work environment where each and every employee can develop their abilities and maximize their performance.
 As a precondition for this, the Daifuku Group adheres to international standards such as the Universal Declaration of Human Rights,* supports the ten principles of the United Nations Global Compact, and respects the human rights of its employees and all other parties in the supply chain.
 In a fair and open corporate culture that respects diversity, each and every one of us will rise to meet the challenge of bettering ourselves.

-• *Declaration adopted in 1948 by the UN General Assembly (in Paris) recognizing that all humans are born with basic human rights.
+• *Declaration adopted in 1948 by the UN General Assembly (Paris) recognizing that all humans are born with basic human rights.

 Related Sustainable Development Goals and Targets

-The following are the materialities and their related Sustainable Development Goals and Targets for one theme of the Sustainability Action Plan: Respect Human Dignity.
+The following are the priority topics and their related Sustainable Development Goals and Targets for one theme of the Sustainability Action Plan: Respect Human Dignity.

 Protect employee safety and health 3.
 Good health and well-being 3.6 By 2020, halve the number of global deaths and injuries from road traffic accidents